geocommons/geocoder/README.txt

   $ bin/build_indexes /opt/tiger/geocoder.db

 This process will take a few hours, but it's a *lot* faster than building the indexes incrementally during the import process.
+Basically, this process simply feeds SQL statements to the sqlite3 utility to construct the indexes on the existing database.

 === Cluster the database tables (optional)